trufflesuite/trufflesuite.com/public/blog/drizzle-reactive-ethereum-data-for-front-ends.md

   </video>
 </div><div class="container container-narrow">

 Drizzle's architecture is completely modular.
 This means you never lose access to the underlying web3 functionality you already know--drizzle as much or as little as you like.
-We've created two packges for use with React, but the core functionality is contained in the base `drizzle` module itself.
+We've created two packages for use with React, but the core functionality is contained in the base `drizzle` module itself.
 If you're familiar with Redux, it's not a stretch to create an Angular library or use it for something other than a webapp.

 </div><div class="text-center container">
   ![Drizzle Modules](/blog/images/drizzle-some-chaindata-on-your-ui/drizzle-modules.png)